SolidWallOfCode/solidwallofcode.github.io/_sources/buffer-writer.en.rst.txt

       Write :arg:`str` to the output treating it as a C-string (null terminated).
 This will call :code:`strlen` on :arg:`str` to determine the length.

+   .. function:: BufferWriter& write(std::function<size_t (BufferWriter&, ...)> f, ...)

+      Create a nested :class:`BufferWriter` that operates on the empty part of the current buffer.
+      The function :arg:`f` is called and passed the nested :class:`BufferWriter` and the argument pack passed to this method.

+   .. function:: BufferWriter& reserve(size_t n)

+      Restrict the buffer to be :arg:`n` characters less than it is currently.
+This effectively reserves :arg:`n` characters at the end of the buffer.

+   .. function:: BufferWriter & release()

+      Release all reserved space.

+   .. function :: BufferWriter & release(size_t n)

+      Release :arg:`n` characters of space.
+The released space is always adjacent to the available buffer.

 .. class:: FixedBufferWriter : public BufferWriter